Siege of Fuenterrabía (1523–1524)

-The siege of Fuenterrabía took place in 1523 when the Franco-Navarrese army had taken it in a new incursion after the failure of the third attempt to reconquer the Kingdom of Navarre, which had been occupied since 1512 by troops from the unified Crown of Castile and Crown of Aragon, with Navarrese support.
-There were Navarrese on both sides.
+The siege of Fuenterrabía took place in 1523-24 by a Spanish army, after a Franco-Navarrese army had taken it in 1521 in a new incursion to reconquer the Kingdom of Navarre, which had been occupied since 1512 by troops from the unified Crown of Castile and Crown of Aragon.

 The Fuenterrabía of the 16th century also included most of the municipal term of the current city of Irun, the municipality of Lezo, and parts of Hendaye, Urruña (Behovia neighborhood) and Pasajes (Pasajes de San Juan).
 The town and fortress were located on a hill surrounded by thick walls, mountains and the sea at the mouth of the Bidasoa River.

 Its border situation and its geographic characteristics made both Charles V, Holy Roman Emperor and Francis I of France covet its possession.
-For this reason, both nations appointed commissioners to elucidate the problems of water limits in the conflicts of the towns of Fuenterrabía and Hendaye, something that until then had been solved by agreement.
+For this reason, both nations appointed commissioners to elucidate the exact water border in the conflicts of the towns of Fuenterrabía and Hendaye, something that until then had been solved by agreement.

-In 1512, the first counteroffensive was carried out to recover the kingdom of Navarre after its invasion by the Crowns of Castile and Aragon, in which Marshal Pedro de Navarre with 2000 men within the contingent of Lautrec and Borbón were stopped by Luis I of the Cave, II Lord of Solera.
-To prevent another invasion, the fortification was proceeded, ordering in November of that year the construction of a castle in Behovia, which reinforced the effectiveness of the Fuenterrabía fort.
+In 1512, the first Franco-Navarrese counteroffensive was carried out to recover the kingdom of Navarre after its invasion by the Crowns of Castile and Aragon, in which Marshal Pedro de Navarre with 2000 men within the contingent of Lautrec were stopped by Luis I de la Cueva, II Lord of Solera.
+To prevent another invasion, the fortification proceeded, ordering in November of that year the construction of a castle in Behovia, which reinforced the effectiveness of the Fuenterrabía fort.

-As of 1517, the territorial rights of the area were defined by law by the two kingdoms, that of Spain and that of France, leaving the natives divided.
+As of 1517, the territorial rights of the area were defined by law by the two kingdoms, that of Spain and that of France, leaving the old Kingdom of Navarre divided.

-The Franco-Navarre offensive
+Franco-Navarre offensive

 At the beginning of October 1521 the castle of Behovia was taken by the troops commanded by the French Admiral Guillermo Goufier, Lord of Bonnivet, with hardly any casualties, since little resistance was offered.
 He next surrounded the fortress of Fuenterrabía on October 6, taking it twelve days later, after three assaults by Navarrese and Gascon volunteers, among which nearly a thousand casualties occurred.
 Diego de Vera, warden of the plaza, surrendered on October 18.

 The Lord of Bonnivent established a garrison with 3,000 men, who were 2,000 Gascons and 1,000 Navarrese under the orders of Jacques D'Aillon, Lord of Luda, who remained as mayor of the square "in the name of the King of Navarre".
 For this reason, the flag of Navarre was waving throughout the siege, despite the intention of the French to raise their flag.

-Charles V requested the arbitration of King Henry VIII of England so that he intervened before Francis I and required this position.
+Charles V requested the arbitration of King Henry VIII of England to intervene before Francis I and ask him to return the fortress.
 Knowledge of these conversations by the Navarrese was decisive for the replacement of the garrison months later.